bliutwo/ta-question-notes/giovanni-notes.md

 #### His answer:

-He showed me what sensitivity analysis is, and there's a specific process for it, and what it means:
+He showed me what sensitivity analysis is, that there's a specific process for it, and what it means:
 - It's basically plotting probabilities of your event (x-axis) to certain equivalents ($, y-axis)
 - He said we should select more than three variables/events (rain, mold, accuracy of detector, etc.) and "hammer out" tables in excel:
   - That is, find out **which variables/events** are "the most interesting":